🚨 Scam Guide · 2026

 📍 Downtown Vancouver, Impark parking structures

-You parked in an Impark parkade downtown, paid $12 at the machine, and put the ticket on your dash.
 When you returned an hour later, there was a $75 penalty notice claiming you hadn't displayed your ticket correctly, even though it was clearly visible.
 When you called the number on the notice, they said you could avoid the fine going to collections by paying $40 immediately by credit card.
-Locals on r/vancouver in a thread titled 'Downtown Vancouver Impark parkade scam' described exactly this — fake or unjustified penalty notices from Impark parking that are technically unenforceable but look official enough that tourists pay them.
+Locals on traveler reports in a thread titled 'Downtown Vancouver Impark parkade scam' described exactly this — fake or unjustified penalty notices from Impark parking that are technically unenforceable but look official enough that tourists pay them.
+Private parking penalty notices in BC are technically unenforceable civil matters — they cannot affect your credit score or license.
+Take a photo of your properly displayed ticket on the dashboard when you park; read the full notice carefully (if it says "Parking Notice" from a private company, it is NOT an official ticket).
+Use the City of Vancouver's PayByPhone app for street parking instead of private lots; if you receive a notice, you can dispute it in writing — many people do, and the notices simply disappear.

 Red Flags